MicrosoftCloudEssentials-LearningHub/AzureFunctionApp-TempUsage/README.md

 > - The function executes, possibly logging data to Application Insights.
 > - The underlying OS and storage support the execution environment.

-`This setup allows developers to focus purely on writing code without worrying about servers, scaling, or infrastructure management—making Azure Functions a powerful serverless computing option.`
+`This setup allows developers to focus purely on writing code without worrying about servers, scaling, or infrastructure management, making Azure Functions a powerful serverless computing option.`

 ## Scenarios